pkg image

 The journey from Dovan to Deurali demonstrates the Annapurna region’s enthralling splendour.
 Trekkers experience the beauty of nature as they rise to higher heights, seeing the progressive changes in sceneries and elevation.
 Before continuing the journey further into the mountains, visitors can rest and take in the Himalayan views at Deurali, a charming resting place along the trail.

-An overnight stay at Deurali.
+• An overnight stay in Deurali.

 Day 8